loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/argocd-vcluster-add-ons/README.md

 # Argo CD vCluster Add-ons

-This folder contains a small Argo CD `ApplicationSet` example that deploys environment-specific add-on manifests to vClusters created through vCluster Platform and imported into Argo CD with cluster labels.
+This folder contains a small Argo CD `ApplicationSet` example that deploys environment-specific add-on manifests to vCluster instances created through vCluster Platform and imported into Argo CD with cluster labels.

 The setup assumes the imported Argo CD cluster `Secret` for each vCluster has an `env` label such as `dev`, `qa`, or `prod`.
 The `ApplicationSet` uses that